 Split SRB: In MR-DC, an SRB that supports transmission via MCG and SCG as well as duplication of RRC PDUs as defined in TS 37.340 [41]; or in MP, a SRB that supports transmission via direct path and indirect path, as well as duplication of PDCP PDUs.

 SSB Frequency: Frequency referring to the position of resource element RE=#0 (subcarrier #0) of resource block RB#10 of the SS block.

+SSB-less SCell: An SCell, without absoluteFrequencySSB configured within ServingCellConfigCommon, for which the UE obtains the timing reference in the same or different frequency band as the SCell.

 U2N Remote UE: A UE that communicates with the network via a U2N Relay UE.